Services for Deaf and hard of hearing

 The Deaf Residential Program offers independent living support to persons who reside in individual group homes.
 Residential staff members provide a variety of opportunities for persons served to interact with their Deaf peers, such as attending a Deaf church, Deaf bingo and events at Gallaudet University.
 Residents receive one-on-one support from a culturally competent staff member who helps foster their autonomy and independence.

-The Outpatient Mental Health Clinic offers individual, family and group psychotherapy by a psychotherapist who is fluent in ASL and provides psychiatric medication management with a certified ASL interpreter.
+The Outpatient Mental Health Clinic offers individual, family and group therapy with a therapist who is fluent in ASL and who can provide psychiatric medication management.